OWFSOMM

 Partners and funding

-This project is led by IRISA (Université de Bretagne Sud) and France Energies Marines.
+This project was led by IRISA (Université de Bretagne Sud) and France Energies Marines.

-This project receives funding from France Energies Marines and its members and partners, as well as French State funding managed by the National Research Agency under the France 2030 investment plan.
+This project received funding from France Energies Marines and its members and partners, as well as French State funding managed by the National Research Agency under the France 2030 investment plan.
+It also benefited from financial support of the Direction générale de l’énergie et du climat (DGEC) and the French Biodiversity Agency (OFB).

 Photo credit: L’Avion Jaune